Brazil’s Nuvemshop raises $500M at a $3.1B valuation months after last raise – TechCrunch

 Accel Partner Ethan Choi believes the Latin American e-commerce market has the potential to be just as big as the U.S. market in the future.

-“Given the rapid adoption of e-commerce, we believe Nuvemshop has the potential to be one of the most important companies in the region,

-he told TechCrunch.
-“Looking at Shopify’s $185 billion market cap gives you a sense of what’s possible if you’re the leading eCommerce player in a big market like the U.S.”
+“Given the rapid adoption of e-commerce, we believe Nuvemshop has the potential to be one of the most important companies in the region, he told TechCrunch.
+“Looking at Shopify’s $185 billion market cap gives you a sense of what’s possible if you’re the leading e-commerce player in a big market like the U.S.”

 The new capital will go toward growth in Nuvemshop’s existing markets and support expansion into new countries such as Colombia, Chile and Perú.
 Nuvemshop will also work to expand its capabilities to serve larger merchants by expanding its sales and customer support staff, as well as continuing to invest in resources and support for its app partners and agencies.
 The company additionally plans to accelerate its payment and logistics capabilities, and will use the fresh capital in part toward some acquisitions.

-The company currently has more than 600 employees and offices in Brazil, Mexico and Argentina.
+The company currently has more than 600 employees, with offices in Brazil, Mexico and Argentina.